mathewqpmiller/Excel-PivotTables/README.md

 # Excel-PivotTables

-A deep dive into Excel Pivot Tables specializing on Data Analytics.
+A deep dive into Excel Pivot Tables, specializing on Data Analytics, using an IMDb dataset from a Udemy led course.

 ## Section 1: Excel Pivot Tables 101

-* 1) Set up a view to show Budget by Title (as rows), with filters for Country (set to Japan) and Language (set to English).
-How many Japanese movies in the database were produced in English?
+* 1) First show the Budget of each movie Title in rows with filters for Country and Language that are set to Japan and English respectively.
+Out of all of the movies produced in English, how many of the movies were Japanese movies? !

 * 2) Clear the Language filter, set the Country filter to Denmark, and pull in Gross Revenue as a second metric.
 How much gross revenue did "The Celebration" generate?